Remownz/react-router-apollo/README.md

 # react-router-apollo

+Just a prove of concept.
 Keep your router in sync with apollo client cache.

 ## Installation